-Asbestos has been relied upon for residential, commercial, industrial, and military uses over the years.
-Usage of the material peaked during World War II, leaving thousands of soldiers at risk of developing life-threatening conditions, such as mesothelioma.
+Asbestos has been relied upon for residential, commercial, industrial, and military use over the years.
+Usage of the material peaked from World War II to the early 1970s, leaving thousands of soldiers at risk of developing life-threatening conditions, such as mesothelioma.

 EPA Efforts to Ban Asbestos: A Timeline

 The Clean Air Act recognized asbestos as a dangerous air pollutant.
 The act banned the mineral’s uses in: